-This regulation requires each person operating an aircraft to maintain cruising altitude by reference to an altimeter that is set "...to the elevation of the departure airport or an appropriate altimeter setting available before departure."
-As the sUAS may not have a barometric altimeter, but instead a GPS altitude read out, an exemption may be needed.
-An equivalent level of safety will be achieved by the operator, pursuant to the Pre Flight Check list, confirming the altitude of the launch site shown on the GPS altitude indicator before flight.
+This regulation requires each person operating an aircraft to maintain cruising altitude by reference to an altimeter that is set "... to the elevation of the departure airport or an appropriate altimeter setting available before departure."
+As the sUAS may only have a digital barometric sensor and/or a GPS altitude read out, an exemption may be needed.
+An equivalent level of safety will be achieved by the operator, pursuant to the Manual and Preflight Checklist, confirming the altitude of the launch site shown on the ground station altitude indicator before flight.